Where to contemplate the meaning of life.

 A symbol of Kyoto

-In June, hundreds of irises and other flowers bloom decorating the many ponds and the artificial lake inside the plot.
+If you cannot catch it in April or November, head there in June when hundreds of irises and other flowers decorate the many ponds as well as the artificial lake inside the plot.

 Other events and nearby